-- 11. Exhibits must be benched in the manner in which the entry cards have been laid out.
-Exhibitors are required, when they have staged their entries on the show benches, to turn their entry cards face downward. - 12.
-Any blooms having their perianth or corona cut or shaped by scissors or any exhibit that is found to contain any material other than the natural flower and stem will be disqualified.
+- (9) Exhibits must be benched in the manner in which the entry cards have been laid out.
+Exhibitors are required, when they have staged their entries on the show benches, to turn their entry cards face downward. - (10) Any blooms having their perianth or corona cut or shaped by scissors or any exhibit that is found to contain any material other than the natural flower and stem will be disqualified.
 This includes the removal of florets from cultivars with more than one floret to a stem.
-If this involves one flower in a collection the whole collection will be disqualified. - 13.
-Competitors may, if they desire, stage their exhibits with daffodil foliage only.
-Exhibits staged without foliage will not be penalised. - 14.
-Blooms that have been de-anthered will not be eligible for competition and any unauthorised person found interfering with flowers in this manner during the course of the show will render themselves liable to disqualification as an exhibitor. - 15.
-All exhibits in the same class should be staged, where possible, in vases of the same uniform size. - 16.
-All persons not involved in judging or stewarding, are requested to avoid visiting the exhibition hall while judging is in progress.
-This does not exclude other approved personnel from the hall, but they must remain clear of the judging area. - 17.
-In classes where points are to be awarded for prizes, points shall count as follows: First 3 points, Second 2 points, Third 1 point. - 18.
-Exhibitors in single bloom classes should limit their entries to a maximum of three per class. - 19.
-Prizes.
-In classes where a trophy has been allotted, the first prize is the trophy and a red rosette (or silver medal card) and the second prize a blue rosette (or bronze medal card), except where otherwise stated.
-For a subsequent win in the same class (in the same island), only the trophy will be awarded.
-The name of the winner in all cases, will be engraved on the trophy. - 20.
-The Executive Committee shall have the power to disqualify any exhibit or exhibitor for the breach or regulations. - 21.
-After judging has taken place, no exhibit or part of any exhibit may be altered until the closing of the show, except by written authority of the Show Manager.

-- 22. All protests against awards of judges must be rendered to the Show Manager before 5pm on the opening day of the show and must be accompanied by a deposit of twenty dollars (\$20), which shall be forfeited to the Society if the protest is, in the opinion of the Executive, frivolous or vexatious.
+If this involves one flower in a collection the whole collection will be disqualified. - (11) Competitors may, if they desire, stage their exhibits with daffodil foliage only.
+Exhibits staged without foliage will not be penalised. - (12) Blooms that have been de-anthered will not be eligible for competition. - (13) All exhibits in the same class should be staged, where possible, in vases of the same uniform size. - (14) All persons not involved in judging or stewarding, are requested to avoid visiting the exhibition hall while judging is in progress.
+This does not exclude other approved personnel from the hall, but they must remain clear of the judging area. - (15) In classes where points are to be awarded for prizes, points shall count as follows: First 3 points, Second 2 points, Third 1 point. - (16) Exhibitors in single bloom classes shall limit their entries to a maximum of three per class. - (17) The Executive Committee shall have the power to disqualify any exhibit or exhibitor for the breach of regulations. - (18) After judging has taken place, no exhibit or part of any exhibit may be altered until the closing of the show, except by written authority of the Show Manager. - (19) All protests against awards or judges must be rendered to the Show Manager before 5pm on the opening day of the show and must be accompanied by a deposit of twenty dollars (\$20), which shall be forfeited to the Society if the protest is, in the opinion of the Executive, frivolous or vexatious.
 No protest shall be entered against the decision of the judges save on grounds of irregularity.
-Such protest or dispute, including cases of disputed nomenclature, shall be referred to the Executive and their decision will be final. - 23.
-All winners of N.D.S. trophies, who take them home, are responsible for the engraving including the cost and the return of the trophies to the respective trophy stewards.
+Such protest or dispute, including cases of disputed nomenclature, shall be referred to the Executive and their decision will be final. - (20) All winners of N.D.S. trophies, who take them home, are responsible for the engraving including the cost and the return of the trophies to the respective trophy stewards.